dgdecorso/m431_ap24a_website-game/planing.md

 # Planing:

 <ul><li> The teacher gave us the task, to plan our project, so that there are no problems.
-We decided to <</li></ul>
+We decided to split our time, leon works on the weekend while Diego works during the week.
+We had to do that so we dont get in trouble, during vacation or other day, where we cant work.
+We also had to do a task list, every task should show whos going to do it, the estimated time and the actual time. <</li></ul>

 <hr>

-## How was our Plan made

-<p> As soon as we decided what project we wanted to do, and we did the informing, we started planning.
-We first started to write down all the things that needed to be done (Documentation, Coding, Finalizing, Accepting, and all the other things.).
-After we got a list done with all the things we think are important, we started to arrange them into an order of "What is the most important" to "What is less important".
-In the end, we showed the list to our Teacher, and after he approved it we started working.</p>

 <hr>